 Elsewhere, we added a new tier 2 issue from Credit Agricole.
 These bonds have performed well since issue in May.
-In the secondary market, we added euro-denominated tier 2 bonds from CNP Assurances, part of La Banque Postal operating across Europe and in Brazil, at a material premium to market spread levels.
+In the secondary market, we added euro-denominated tier 2 bonds from CNP Assurances, part of La Banque Postal operating across Europe and in Brazil, presented the opportunity to add bonds available at a material premium to market spread levels.